grafana/grafana/contribute/style-guides/documentation-style-guide.md

 This section provides guidelines on how to avoid using charged language in documentation.

+**Exceptions:**

+* When referring to a configuration or settings used by technologies outside the Grafana project, prefer the original name to avoid confusion.

+  For example, use "master" when referring to the default Git branch.

 #### Allowing and blocking

 Don't use "whitelist" or "blacklist" when referring to allowing or blocking content or traffic.